jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentballotstateof.md

     _Internal references:_

     * [`latestConfigurationOf`](../properties/latestconfigurationof.md)
-2. Get a reference to the funding cycle for the latest funding cycle.
+2. Get a reference to the funding cycle for the latest configuration.

     ```solidity
     // Resolve the funding cycle for the for the latest configuration.